 How can we help you?

 We operate a voluntary telephone helpline for any mother who needs to speak to a trained breastfeeding counsellor.
-You will be connected to your nearest available counsellor.
 We also offer counselling by letter and email, although urgent counselling is best done by telephone.
 If necessary and practical, a mother may receive a home visit from, or may herself visit, a trained counsellor.
 However, home visits are entirely at the discretion of any counsellor involved and cannot be guaranteed.

 Our comprehensive website offers up to date breastfeeding information, new research as it becomes available, details of breastfeeding support groups throughout the UK and links to other useful sites.
 You can apply for membership and order publications.
 Our booklist points you to the best titles on breastfeeding.